UniversalDependencies/docs/_usd/foreign.md

 ## foreign: foreign words

 We use *foreign* to label sequences of foreign words.
-These are given a linear analysis (head is left-most).
+These are given a linear analysis: the head is the left-most token in the foreign phrase.

 <div class="sd-parse">
 I guess that c' est la vie